 Causal AI plays an ever more important role in our investment analysis.
 It empowers our strategists and portfolio managers to generate alpha by identifying new causal relationships in economic, financial and alternative data, with sophisticated, adaptive and explainable models that don’t suffer from overfitting.”

-causaLens enables us to autonomously discover valuable signals in huge datasets and understand relationships between our data and other datasets.”
+The causaLens platform has enabled us to discover additional value in our data.
+Their causal AI technology autonomously finds valuable signals in huge datasets and has helped us to understand relationships between our data and other datasets.”

 causaLens provides us with key causal insights that continuously unlock untapped value in our data.”